How Service Businesses Can Reduce Admin Time

 Where Admin Time Actually Disappears in Service Businesses

-Admin inefficiency in service businesses is usually concentrated in specific areas.
-None of them appear on a task list as a formal job.
-They are embedded in the way work is done, and they persist because no one has systematically identified them as the problem.
+Admin inefficiency in service businesses usually concentrates in specific areas.
+None of these tasks appear on a formal job description.
+They are embedded in how work is done, and they persist because no one has systematically identified them as the problem.

 The first is information loss.
 A customer emails to discuss a job.
 The email sits in one person's inbox.
 That person is on holiday when the customer replies, and the reply sits unanswered for three days.
 The customer assumes the business is not interested and goes elsewhere.
 This happens regularly in businesses without a shared inbox for customer enquiries.
 It is not visible as a problem because it shows up as lost sales rather than wasted hours.